-- Garinger High School consistently builds a culture of caring, support, and focus on academic growth. - Garingr High School has strong community partnerships with our community and faith-based organization.
-They provide academic and financial support for our students and staff!
+- Winding Springs exceeded growth for the 22-23 School year! - Winding Springs consistently builds a culture of caring, support, and focus on academic growth. - Winding Springs is building a strong community partnerships with both community and faith-based organizations.

 Thank you for being here!